UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS6/voter_turnout.md

 Firstly, we assume our outcome variable, number of hours of TV watched, is drawn from a poisson distribution, where Pr(*T**V**h**o**u**r**s*<sub>*i*</sub> = *k*|*μ*) = (*μ*<sup>*k*</sup>*e*<sup>−*μ*</sup>) / *k*! .

+In our model of predicting number of hours of TV watched per day, we include the following additional variables:
+1. `age` - Age (in years)
+2. `childs` - Number of children
+3. `educ` - Highest year of formal schooling completed
+4. `female` - 1 if female, 0 if male
+5. `hrsrelax` - Hours per day respondent has to relax
+6. `black` - 1 if respondent is black, 0 otherwise
+7. `social_connect` - Ordinal scale of social connectedness, with values low-moderate-high (0-1-2)
+8. `voted04` - 1 if respondent voted in the 2004 presidential election, 0 otherwise
+9. `xmovie` - 1 if respondent saw an X-rated movie in the last year, 0 otherwise

-The linear predictor of our model is:
+Thus, the linear predictor of our model is:
 *η*<sub>*i*</sub> = *β*<sub>0</sub> + *β*<sub>1</sub>*a**g**e* + *β*<sub>2</sub>*c**h**i**l**d**r**e**n* + *β*<sub>3</sub>*e**d**u**c* + *β*<sub>4</sub>*f**e**m**a**l**e* + *β*<sub>5</sub>*h**r**s**r**e**l**a**x* + *β*<sub>6</sub>*b**l**a**c**k*
 +*β*<sub>7</sub>*s**o**c**i**a**l*<sub>*c*</sub>*o**n**n**e**c**t* + *β*<sub>8</sub>*v**o**t**e**d*04 + *β*<sub>9</sub>*x**m**o**v**i**e* + *ϵ*<sub>*i*</sub>

 The link function for the poisson distribution is:
 *μ*<sub>*i*</sub> = log(*η*<sub>*i*</sub>)

-`health` contains a subset of the 2006 General Social Survey of 4510 American individuals in 2006.
-The response variable `tvhours` contains a count of TV hours watched per day for each individual in 2006.
-Additional covariates in our model include:
-\* `age` - Age (in years)
-\* `childs` - Number of children
-\* `educ` - Highest year of formal schooling completed
-\* `female` - 1 if female, 0 if male
-\* `hrsrelax` - Hours per day respondent has to relax
-\* `black` - 1 if respondent is black, 0 otherwise
-\* `social_connect` - Ordinal scale of social connectedness, with values low-moderate-high (0-1-2)
-\* `voted04` - 1 if respondent voted in the 2004 presidential election, 0 otherwise
-\* `xmovie` - 1 if respondent saw an X-rated movie in the last year, 0 otherwise

 The results of the estimated multivariate poisson model is as follows: